alexachramowicz/color-diary/README.md

 # color-diary
- Color Diary is a TCC system to help users express and re-live emotions through the generation of images.
+ Color Diary is a TCC system that helps users express and re-live emotions through the co-generation of images.